planetlabs/planet-client-python/CONTRIBUTING.md

 The project uses [mypy](https://mypy.readthedocs.io/en/stable/) for static analysis of code.
 Mypy checks for correctness of type hints and can find other type-related bugs.
-The nox session session that calls mypy is named analyze.
+The nox session that calls mypy is named analyze.

 ```console
     $ nox -s analyze